- Conflict of Interest Policy

 - Any student who engages in bullying may be subject to disciplinary action up to and including expulsion.

-- Students are expected to immediately report incidents of bullying to the Executive Director or designee.
+- Students are expected to immediately report incidents of bullying to an administrator.

 - Students can reply on staff to promptly investigate each complaint of bullying in a thorough and confidential manner.